libapps/libapps-mirror/nassh/doc/FAQ.md

   section below.

+### How do I use Chrome OS window manager shortcuts?

+  In Chrome OS, Alt+- & Alt+= & Alt+[ & Alt+] are used to move windows around.
+  By default, hterm will capture these when using the Left Alt key.
+  In recent Chrome OS versions, the Right Alt key is not captured.
+  So you can use RightAlt+-/=/[/] keys even when running Secure Shell.

+  If you really want to use the Left Alt key too, you can add custom bindings in the 'keybindings' settings to pass them along to the OS instead.
+  We have to use the keyCode number though.

+     {
+       "Alt+187": "PASS",
+       "Alt+189": "PASS",
+       "Alt+219": "PASS",
+       "Alt+221": "PASS"
+     }

+  For more details, see the [Can I rebind keys/shortcuts](#keybindings) section below.

 ### Why doesn't autorepeat work under macOS?

   In newer versions of macOS, holding down many keys (like `a`) won't repeat